Prathyu1978/myfirstrepo/README.md

 # myfirstrepo - this is my girst git repo
-entering into the world of GIT
+entering into the world of GIT - for practice